cosmicjs/react-vr-art-gallery/README.md

 ### Import the Bucket
 1. [Go to Cosmic JS](https://cosmicjs.com) and import the included `bucket.json` file in this repo by going to Your Bucket > Settings > Import / Export.
+2. Go into the `index.vr.js` file, find the config and set it to your Bucket slug.
-2. Start the app connected to your Bucket:
+3. Start the app connected to your Bucket:
 ```
 npm start
 ```
-3. Play with the VR experience in the browser at http://localhost:8081/vr
+4. Play with the VR experience in the browser at http://localhost:8081/vr